SoraVantia/NuModeX-Ext-Maker/README.md

 - Copy file content to clipboard with one click
 - Built-in syntax-highlighted code viewer and file tree
 - One-click ZIP download of generated extensions
+- Import from ZIP.
+Load existing browser extensions or websites from a ZIP file to view and edit with AI
 - Multiple project support.
 Create, rename, switch between, and delete projects
 - Auto-naming.
 Projects are automatically named from the generated extension's manifest
 - Project persistence.
 Your work is saved automatically and restored on reopen